carmenalab/brain-python-interface/docs/nidaq.rst

 Arduino
 """""""
-The low-level software controller is implemented in ``riglib.serial_dio.SendRowByte``.
+The low-level PC software controller is implemented in ``riglib.serial_dio.SendRowByte``.

 **Plexon**

-To use the arduino sync device, include the feature class ``features.arduino_features.PlexonSerialDIORowByte``
+To use the arduino sync device, include the feature class ``features.arduino_features.PlexonSerialDIORowByte``.
+The Arduino code used to program the microcontroller is located in ``$BMI3D/riglib/dio/arduino_dio_omniplex/arduino_dio_omniplex.ino``

 This implementation uses a DB26 break-out board, so presumably the wire colors are the same (standardized), but the numbered exposed ports from the breakout board were used instead.
 At least one of the ground pins (see NI wiring table above) is grounded.